Help us improve your experience.

 Spanning Tree also defines the concept of an edge port, which is a designated port that connects to devices that are not STP-capable, such as PCs, servers, routers, or hubs that are not connected to other switches.
 Because edge ports connect directly to end stations, they cannot create network loops and can transition to the forwarding state immediately.
 You can manually configure edge ports, and a switch can also detect edge ports by noting the absence of communication from the end stations.

-The edge ports themselves do send BPDUs to the spanning tree.
-If you have a good understanding of the implications on your network and want to modify RSTP on the edge port interface.
+The edge ports themselves send bridge protocol data units (BPDUs) to the spanning tree.
+If you have a good understanding of the implications on your network, you can modify RSTP on the edge port interface.

 BPDUs Maintain the Spanning-Tree